-Housing is considered affordable when a household spends less than 30% of their income on adequate shelter
+Housing is considered affordable when a household spends less than 30% of their income on adequate shelter hExcludes those in subsidized housing

 Lack of affordable housing is a driver of both poverty and food insecurity in the Toronto region.
 When a household spends more than 30% of its income on housing and housing-related costs, such as utilities, there is a housing affordability problem.
 Of the survey respondents, 86% reported spending more than 30% of their income on housing.